My Biochemistry StoryJanuary 03, 2019 - 5 min read 🍵🍵🍵

 It has been the catalyst for me to keep up with the latest scientific trends which includes the discovery of CRISPR Cas9 technology.
 I’m glad I’ll be able to understand this technology at a biochemical level.

 It has been 2 years since I’ve touched any science related work as of writing this post.
 It has given me a deep appreciation of the science academia and their contributions to improving the quality of human life.

-My degree has laid the fundamentals of learning and persevering through hardships as it arises.
-It has made me become the person who I am, a lifelong learner.
+My degree has laid the fundamentals of learning and persevering through hardships.
+It has given me the confidence and tools that shaped me as a lifelong learner.
 I look forward to learning new technologies and use these skills to develop my own path.